Glossary

 Clear title

-A marketable title, free of clouds and disputes.
+A title free of clouds and disputes.

-Closing (or settlement)
+Closing (or Settlement)

-Closing costs
+Closing costs (or Settlement costs)

 Closing statement